Used BMW X3 for sale nationwide

 The Verdict

-You should buy the X3 if: You're seeking a premium SUV with engaging handling, want a choice of efficient engines, or prioritise a spacious, comfortable cabin with modern technology.
+You should buy the X3 if: You're seeking a premium SUV with engaging handling, want a choice of efficient powertrains, or prioritise a spacious, comfortable cabin with modern technology.

-Consider alternatives if: You require off-road capability, need a seven-seat option, or prefer maximum comfort in sportier trim levels.
+Consider alternatives if: You require off-road capability, need a seven-seat option, or seek the ultimate comfort of a Volvo XC60.

 Read our full BMW X3 Review